cdrice26/cookycardz/README.md

 CookyCardz is a recipe manager tool.
 It allows you to manage your recipes, organize them with tags, schedule them, and generate grocery lists.
 It is both a cloud-based web app and a desktop application with optional cloud syncing.

 ## Status
 The web app should be fairly stable.
 The desktop app also works well, though the cloud syncing remains brittle and sometimes reorders and/or duplicates recipes, so that feature is still a work in progress.
+Note that the desktop app does not yet compile on ARM windows due to dependencies that don't support the architecture.

 ## Quick repo summary